jbilander/Amiga_DB23_video_adapter/README.md

 ***
 Why use this adapter with XCLK? <br /><br />
 You don't have to, but being able to switch between true native PAL and true native NTSC in one machine is a very nice feature to get the correct aspect ratio on game graphics, also correct speed for sound playback and gameplay with smooth scrolling in both PAL 50 Hz and NTSC 60 Hz.
-For example check the comparison below on the game Defender Of The Crown where the awesome graphics, by the artist Jim Sachs, looks so much better in NTSC (lower pics).
+For example check the comparison below on the game Defender Of The Crown with the awesome graphics, by the artist Jim Sachs, looks so much better in NTSC (lower pics).
 In PAL mode everything looks kind of squashed.
 <br /><br />
 <a href="images/pal_vs_ntsc_pic1.jpg">
 <img src="images/pal_vs_ntsc_pic1.jpg" width="308" height="¨231">